-If the UK chose this last option, it would mean revoking something called Article 50.
+Cancelling Brexit would involve revoking something called Article 50.

-This is the part of the Lisbon Treaty which sets out what happens when a country decides that it wants to leave the EU.
+Article 50 is the part of the agreement, known as the Lisbon Treaty, which sets out what happens when a country decides that it wants to leave the European Union (EU).

 It was triggered by Theresa May on 29 March 2017, starting a two-year countdown to leaving - although this period has now been extended twice.